 Has anyone seen a Palo Blanco growing in the Bay Area?
 I don’t think I have, but it seems like it should be possible to grow one out in Contra Costa.

 These photos just scratch the surface.
 It’s one of the best botanical gardens I’ve ever visited.
-Really great.
+Really great, highly recommended.

 This week, soon after my visit to Blake Garden, I went to Filoli down on the peninsula.
 Most people interested in gardens around here seem to know it, and I’d heard a lot about it and seen a number of blogposts.
 Chuck B at MyBack40(feet) has done a lot of posts over the years, this being the one I remember best, TownMouse posted about a visit, and a number of other bloggers have posted about it too.
 But I’d never seen it in person.

 Coming right after a visit to Blake, I found there was sort of an interesting contrast.
 Like Blake, Filoli was set up with a formal design at about the same time period, 1917 to Blake’s 1922.
 But unlike Blake, which has changed significantly over the years and has sort of a wild and free collection of plants, Filoli still has the formal, carefully controlled aesthetic.
 And while Blake feels sort of like the forgotten garden up in the hills, Filoli is still in its heyday.
 There were tour buses in the parking lot and more visitors than I ever see in any of the botanical gardens.
 It felt immaculate and beloved.